Student Resources

 Explore Communication Scholarships

-Visit PNW’s scholarship database to search for scholarships dedicated to students in Communications and Creative Arts.
+Visit PNW’s scholarship database to search for scholarships dedicated to students in Communication and Creative Arts.

 Dunn Communication and Creative Arts Student Project Funds

-PNW Communications and Creative Arts students can apply for funding to support expenses related to student-centered projects and papers and/or community-based projects.
+PNW Communication and Creative Arts students can apply for funding to support expenses related to student-centered projects and papers and/or community-based projects.
 Recipients will be selected in the fall and spring.

 Advising